It4innovations/Intel-SDE-FLOPS/README.md

     Sum:
         Single prec.
 FLOPs: 0
         Double prec.
 FLOPs: 276565566

+In the example, the application `app` only used instructions operating on double precision floating point values.
+Thread 0 executed 184384663 FLOPs which were unmasked, i.e. the operations (instructions) were either using scalars or the entire length of SIMD vectors/registers.
+Furthermore, 20800 FLOPs were computed using masked operations, which are operations on SIMD registers selecting only a subset of elements to which an individual operation is applied.
+Since only AVX512 has masked instructions<sup>1</sup> so far, we can also conclude that `app` was compiled for one of the AVX512 flavors.
+Thread 1 only executed unmasked 92160103 FLOPs.
+The sum of all double precision FLOPs is shown at the end of the output (276565566).\
+\
+<sup>1</sup>: The Many Integrated Core (MIC) Architecture was the first Intel Architecture with masked instructions.
+However, Intel SDE cannot emulate MIC applications.\
+\
 **Note**:\
 By default, Intel SDE (`sde64`) defaults to the processor on which it is executed.
 It is also possible to emulate another/newer processors (instruction sets) by the following options (see `sde64 --help`):